NetXposure is a single application, licensed in 3 basic ways:

 NetXposure’s Enterprise Digital Asset Management solution is for organizations of all sizes that require a full- featured DAM solution with technology that is flexible, extensible, scalable and customizable.
-Enterprise DAM licenses are for unlimited users and can be hosted by you, or in NetXposure’s full service data center.
+Enterprise DAM licenses and can be hosted by you, or in NetXposure’s full service data center.
 Alternatively, you can simply sign up for the DAM as a hosted service.

 There is no better indicator of the value of a DAM solution that its ability to efficiently handle large volumes of files — specifically, in terms of number of files and the data associated with those files.
 Though difficult to quantify with specificity, there is a monetary value associated with each asset that is managed in a DAM.
 This value is attributed to the preservation of the assets themselves, and the time saved in file management activities such as search and retrieval, verification, organization, repurposing, versioning, distribution, back-up and security.
 In addition, the technology required to manage large repositories is considerably more complex that of smaller repositories, which is why many low-end DAM solutions will have performance issues with large volumes of files.
 Therefore, a DAM that is engineered to handle large volumes of assets has considerably more value to an organization that one geared toward smaller repositories.